-- Series 65 – A license to be a Registered Investment Advisor and a right to use a professional money platforms.
-Usually used when a Stock broker engages in giving advise to an individual.
+- Series 65 – A license to be a Registered Investment Advisor and a right to use professional money platforms.
+Usually used when a Stock broker engages in giving advice to an individual.

 - Series 66 – A combination of Series 63 and Series 65.

-- Series 3 – A license to qualify in selling commodities and future contracts.
+- Series 3 – A license to qualify in selling commodities and futures contracts.

 Finally get your Stock broker license